 I used to go up there two or three times a week to drink some "recipe," listen to the hillbilly-bluegrass music that was always being played by someone or other, and occasionally pick up a few bucks tending bar.
 On Saturday nights I was a minor attraction as people (like I said, both men and women) came from all over to hear me play a bit of guitar and do the entire 28 minutes of Alice's Restaurant better than Arlo could do it.
 (And I think I still can!)

-It was a rare treat for a little New York Jewish kid to see some real time fighting and real time whoring, to say nothing about the contrasting innate goodness and innate evil that is present in all of us but so well masked by middle class morality (and mediocrity.)
+It was a rare treat for a middle-class Long Island, NY suburban kid to see some real time fighting and real time whoring, to say nothing about the contrasting innate goodness and innate evil that is present in all of us but so well masked by middle class morality (and mediocrity.)
 There were life lessons learned here.

 After a couple of years of teaching I felt it was time for me to move on.
 The war was winding down, the draft was over, and it was safe to come out again.
 I wanted to go to graduate school, but of course, didn’t have a dime to my name.

 It was Cindy and Miranda who gave me the money (almost $1800) to pay the tuition for the first year at William and Mary.
 They said it was a gift, but I said I would pay them back someday, someway.
 (That wasn’t the only gift they gave me, but that too is another story.)